 6. The first paragraph

 State the job you’re applying for and convey that you have top-level experience that translates to the position and organization.
-You also want to convey that you’re excited about the organization.
+You also want to communicate your excitement about the organization:

 I'm writing to express interest in the [JOB TITLE] position with [ORGANIZATION].
 Given my previous experience in/with [EXAMPLES: managing operations for nonprofits, analyzing complex data and systems for improvement, or communicating vision and purpose for educational institutions], I believe I would be a great addition to your team.
 [A SENTENCE ABOUT WHY YOU CARE ABOUT WHAT THE ORGANIZATION DOES].